Technigo/project-music-releases/README.md

     - album name
     - the name of each artist involved with a comma between
 - Hover effects:
-    - When you hover over an album, it goes darker, is show's a play button, a favourite button, and an ellipsis
+    - When you hover over an album, it goes darker, it show's a play button, a favourite button, and an ellipsis
     - When you hover over the play button, it grows
     - Hovering an artist name or an album name matches the design sketch
 - When you click on the album, it links to the album's external url in the data